XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-04/Readme.md

 ```

-Now run the applicatio again, and you will se notifications apear every time the background service job runs.
+Now run the application again, and you will see notifications apear every time the background service job runs.

 You can commit these changes to the master branch.